Undergraduate Programs

 Phil 3160 Classical Ethical Theories 3 units

-• 3 units of an approved comprehensive data science project or experience.
-A practicum must be approved by the committee of data science faculty.
+• Students must complete an approved comprehensive data science project or experience for their practicum requirement.
+The practicum must be approved by the committee of data science faculty.

-• The practicum experience should be completed the next-to-last semester of study (i.e., first semester senior year).
-It is important that practicum plans be submitted for review prior to starting the project or course work to ensure the proposed work is sufficient for the objectives of the practicum.
-After the fact approvals are possible but not guaranteed.
+• The practicum experience should be completed during the next-to-last semester of study (i.e., first semester senior year).
+It is important that practicum plans be submitted for review prior to starting the project or coursework to ensure the proposed work is sufficient for the objectives of the practicum.
+After-the-fact approvals are possible but not guaranteed.

 Additional Departmental Requirements